wbolster/jsonlines/doc/index.rst

   fp.close()

 Both readers and writers can be used as a context manager, in which case they will be closed automatically.
-Note that this does not close the passed-in file-like object since that object‘s life span is controlled by the calling code.
+Note that this will not close a passed-in file-like object since that object’s life span is controlled by the calling code.
 Example::

   fp = io.BytesIO()  # file-like object